jivkotest/solitaireGameInit/README.md

-# New solitaire game initialization npm module
+# Basic functionality for solitaire games

-Generates blank fields and pack of cards with basic functionality to place a card in the fields
+This package provides a grid of card placeholders with customizable
+number of rows and columns.
+Other customizable options are card suits, values and the number of
+shuffled cards in the stock
+(a pile of cards, face down, which are left over
+after setting up the rest of the game).

+In your markup you have to provide a button which will pull a new card from the stock
+to be placed on the choosen card placeholder.

 ## Getting Started

 ### Prerequisites

-* Create empty index.html file in your project
-* The file should have the following HTML tags
+* In index.html file you should have the following HTML markup

 ```html
 <div class="blank-grid">